?

 • Cataracts never grow back: the new lens lasts a lifetime.

-• Removing a cataract is one of the most common and successful operations performed.
+• Cataract Surgery is one of the most common and successful operations performed.

 Most cataract surgery is performed on those over the age of 50.
 About 10 per cent are in their fifties, 20 per cent in their sixties, 35 per cent in their seventies and 35 per cent are over the age of 80.

-Almost everybody over the age of 60 is affected by cataract to some degree.
-Cataract slowly worsens and virtually everyone over the age of 80 would see very much better following cataract surgery.
+Almost everyone over the age of 60 is affected by cataract to some degree.
+Cataract slowly worsens and virtually everyone over the age of 80 would see very much better if they had cataract surgery.

-Specialist Cataract Surgeon Dr Brett Rogers can safely remove the cloudy cataract using microsurgery and can replace the cataract with a clear, foldable, intraocular lens (IOL) to restore normal vision.
+Specialist Cataract Surgeon Brett Rogers can safely remove the cloudy cataract using microsurgery and replace the cataract with a clear, foldable, intraocular lens (IOL) to restore normal vision.

 Most of Dr Rogers’ cataract surgery is performed under local anaesthesia.

-Surgery takes 20-30 minutes and the total time in hospital is only 2-3 hours.
+Surgery takes 20-25 minutes or less and the total time in hospital is only 2-3 hours.

 Modern techniques and state-of-the-art equipment mean recovery is quick and you can be back to normal activities within days.